BartyzalRadek/MLNotes/kubernetes_notes.md

    - image: `name/my-image:v3`
    - we cannot use env variables in config = we have to write that `:v3` to the config
    - adds steps to deployment process
- - use imperative command to update our Deployment with a latest version fo our image
+ - use imperative command to update our Deployment with a latest version of our image
    - we still have to tag our Docker image with version
+   - use `$GIT_SHA` as a tag = hash of the current commit = `git rev-parse HEAD`
+   - we can then easily check which commit is running on the Pod`
    - but we don't have update the config - it will have no version tag
    - best way - we can automate this
    - run `kubectl set image <object type>/<object name> <container name>=<new image to use with tag>`